gitlabform/gitlabform/README.md

 but it has a different set of features and uses a different configuration format.

 Please read more about [GitLab provider for Terraform vs GitLabForm](GT_VS_GLF.md).
 This article includes a link to the feature matrix / comparison sheet between these two tools.

+### Limitations

+Some of the app features are limited because of the GitLab issues/bugs.
+Please upvote these issues/bugs if they affect you:

+* Merge Requests approvals settings and approvers:
+  * you can only set up to 1 user and 1 group as approvers because of [GitLab issue #198770](https://gitlab.com/gitlab-org/gitlab/issues/198770), see [this comment](https://github.com/egnyte/gitlabform/issues/68#issuecomment-581003703) for a temporary workaround.

+Note that these issues/bugs affect all the apps using GitLab API.

 ## Requirements